-A fuller analysis of the role of organizational language in the organization - environment relationship must consider the multiple audiences an organization is likely to direct its rhetorical strategies at.
+A fuller analysis of the role of organizational language in the organization - environment relationship must consider the multiple audiences an organization is likely to direct its rhetoricalstrategies at.
 Our analysis of three types of organizational language identified clear differences in the rhetorical strategies that universities and corporations use in the same types of texts to pursue their persuasive goals.
 While each text faces multiple audiences, the audiences they attend to vary across the organizations, and authors direct their rhetorical strategies to the audiences they seek to manage.
 Each set of texts from universities employs responsiveness rhetorical strategies, indicating universities are more attentive to multiple audiences.
-Universities actively reach out to directly and indirectly addressed audiences to convince them of the universities' desire to respond to their concerns.
-In contrast, when corporations are not highly constrained by their audiences they tend to assert the organization's identity to their direct addressees, using rhetorical strategies to persuade their audiences to accept the text.
-A corporate text focuses on its direct addressees (e.g. users) and on persuading its audiences that the organization can successfully pursue its goals.
+Universities' desire to respond to their concerns.
+In contrast, when corporations are not highly constrained by their audiences they tend to assert the organization's identity to their direct addressees (e.g. users) and on persuading its audiences that the organization can successfully pursue its goals.